Last Updated on September 24, 2020 by Scott Krager

 There are some advantages of using your ISP-owned modem, of course.

 First, you don’t need to worry about any compatibility issue, and replacing it with a new unit yourself.
-Next, you can ask your ISP change it with a new unit, if the old unit becomes obsolete, without any added cost.
+Next, you can ask your ISP to replace it with a new unit, if the old unit becomes obsolete – without any added cost.

 Modem/Router Combos vs Separate Devices